 Expats living in Portugal can benefit from free basic healthcare, as the SNS provides subsidized healthcare for anyone that contributes to the Social Security System (Segurança Social de Saúde).
 It covers the mainland of Portugal.

-If you’re in the autonomous regions of Madeira or Azores, you can access healthcare through Serviço de Saúde da RAM (in Portuguese) or Direção Regional de Saúde (in Portuguese), respectively.
+If you’re in the autonomous regions of Madeira or Azores, you can access healthcare through Serviço de Saúde da RAM or Direção Regional de Saúde, respectively.

 For EU/EFTA citizens temporarily staying in Portugal, the European Health Insurance Card (EHIC) gives you healthcare access as you would enjoy in your home country.
 However, remember that this should only be used for urgent medical needs and should not replace your travel insurance.

-Whenever it’s possible, Portugal allows patients with severe mental illness to comply with their therapy in compulsory outpatient treatment (in Portuguese) instead of compulsory admission.
-In these cases, patients receive free antiepileptic and psychotropic drugs by the SNS.
+Whenever it’s possible, Portugal allows patients with severe mental conditions to comply with their therapy in compulsory outpatient treatment instead of compulsory admission.
+In these cases, patients receive free psychotropic drugs from the SNS.

 Additionally, there are health subsystems that finance health care for certain professions.
 One of the largest subsystems is ADSE which finances psychological and neuropsychological tests, clinical psychological consultations, and psychiatric hospitalizations.
 The amounts covered vary depending on the type of treatment.
 Of course, access to these health services will depend on your profession.

-You can avoid long waiting lists often associated with the SNS by having private health insurance.
+You can avoid long waiting lists often associated with the SNS by having private or international health insurance.
 Private cover can give you access to a wide range of specialties without needing a referral from your GP.
-Here are some of the largest private health insurance companies in Portugal:

 However, be sure to compare policies to ensure you find the right coverage for you and your family.
 For more information, read up on health insurance in Portugal.